jdoleary/Spellmasons/docs/TasksCurrent.md

 - Better map generation
 - Spells that move units around
 ---
 - Make damage that they WILL take different from damage that they HAVE taken.
-IT's confusing
+It's confusing
 - Lochlan feedback
     - Have to communicate cards getting more expensive better
     - Not enough cover to stay out of LOS of archer